In 2007, Florence and Daniel Guerlain decided to focus their efforts on their passion for drawing and founded the contemporary Drawing Prize.

-Since it was launched, the Drawing Prize has been awarded to: Silvia Bächli, Sandra Vásquez de la Horra, Catharina Van Eetvelde, Marcel Van Eeden, Jorinde Voigt, Susan Hefuna, Tomasz Kowalski, Jockum Nordström and Cameron Jamie.
+Since it was launched, the Drawing Prize has been awarded to: Silvia Bächli, Sandra Vásquez de la Horra, Catharina Van Eetvelde, Marcel Van Eeden, Jorinde Voigt, Susan Hefuna, Tomasz Kowalski, Jockum Nordström, Cameron Jamie and Ciprian Muresan.

-The Drawing Prize is sponsored by “Le Cercle des Amis”, Neuflize OBC, Guerlain, Artcurial, Axa Art, Loticis, Le Chêne vert, the Salon du Dessin, L’École des Beaux-Arts de Paris, Château Seguin and Champagne Bruno Paillard.
+The Drawing Prize is sponsored by “Le Cercle des Amis”, Neufize OBC, Guerlain, Artcurial, Axa Art, the Salon du Dessin, L’École des Beaux-Arts de Paris, Voisin Consulting Life Sciences, Finance Consultants, Château Seguin and Champagne Bruno Paillard.

-The members of the committee are Emmanuelle Brugerolles, curator in charge of the École Nationale Supérieure des Beaux-Arts de Paris collection, Gabrielle Salomon, collector, graduate of the École du Louvre, Paris, Jonas Storsve, curator of the Prints and Drawings Department at the Mnam-Centre Pompidou, Paris, Carel van Tuyll, honorary curator, head of research at the Teylers Museum, Haarlem (Netherlands), Florence
+The members of the jury are: Charles Asprey (Great Britain), Barbara and Gaetano Maccaferri (Italy), Laurent Mueller (Germany), Stephen Reily (the USA), Patrice Boissonnas, Laure Kaltenbach, Dominique Levy, Florence and Daniel Guerlain (France).
+The members of the committee are: Emmanuelle Brugerolles, curator in charge of the École Nationale Supérieure des Beaux-Arts de Paris collection, Gabrielle Salomon, collector, graduate of the École du Louvre, Paris, Jonas Storsve, curator of the Prints and Drawings Department at the Musée national d’Art Moderne-Centre Pompidou, Carel Van Tuyll, honorary curator, head of research at the Teylers Museum, Haarlem (Netherlands) and Florence and Daniel Guerlain.